i-gaganp/Gaganpreet-Singh/README.md

 🐱‍🚀 I’m currently Working as a Software Engineer in an MNC.

     I work on client specific web applications (mainly on fron-end)

-📫 Connect me on LinkedIn @ipreet
+📫 Connect with me on LinkedIn @ipreet

     Some of my Skills are:

     Front-end Dev

     HTML, CSS, JavaScript, SASS, Bootstrap, jQuery, AJAX, JSON